← Free Tools

 Pay Yourself in Bitcoin

-What if you saved part of every paycheck in Bitcoin?
-Enter your salary, pick a percentage, and see what it would have done historically — and what it could do going forward.
+Enter your salary, pick a percentage, and see what stacking Bitcoin from every paycheck would have returned historically and where it could go from here.

 Live BTC / USD